 More recently, since the 1970's, Marais has become one of the best Parisian spot for fashion and Arts, since many artists, designers and concept shops started to flourish in the district.
 So if you love culture and arts, you will find plenty of Art galleries in the district, especially around Place des Vosges.
 But there are also a lot of Museums to discover such as Musée Carnavalet (dedicated to the history of Paris) and Musée Picasso.
 Musée Picasso is located in an Hôtel Particulier of the 17th century (Hôtel Salé) and displays thousands of works of the artist and several temporary exhibitions every year.
 For more information, you can look at our Musée Picasso article.

-We also want to mention about an “hidden place” that is seen by everyone: Tour Saint Jacques.
+We also want to mention about an "hidden place" that is seen by everyone: Tour Saint Jacques.
 Indeed, even if it is impossible to miss this high tower, most of the people, including Parisians, know nothing about the building.
-It’s actually the remaining clock tower of a 16th century gothic Church that was destroyed during French revolution.
+It's actually the remaining clock tower of a 16th century gothic Church that was destroyed during French revolution.
 From this 54 meters high tower, you can enjoy and incredible view of le Marais and the whole Paris.
-Unfortunately, it is not easy to climb up as it is only open for small groups between June and October (you can either book on their website or directly at the 39 rue de Rivoli, but the number of visitor is strictly limited).
+Unfortunately, the Tour Saint-Jacques is currently closed for renovation works, and no reopening date has been announced yet.

 Last but not least, you can find pretty much everywhere Street art in le Marais!
 Indeed the street artists love the district, and their performances are much appreciated by the locals.
 Among all the famous French street artist, we are going to introduce one to you: "Invader".
 We chose him because you literally can't come to Paris without ending up finding one of his art pieces...
 This 50 years old artist (his real name is Franck Slama) created the past 20 years more than 3000 ceramic tile mosaics all over the world, mostly in Paris.
 His mosaics represent usually pixelized Aliens and Animals.
 He also created an APP called Flashinvaders, which is a game whe you can scan and "capture" his mosaic artworks in the street of Paris, and accumulate points, like in video games!